What to Consider When Choosing Modular Homes

-Don't confuse modular homes with a mobile home.
+Don't confuse modular homes with mobile homes.
 Mobile (manufactured) homes are factory-made, built on wheels, and delivered to the site attached to semi-trucks.
-They are single-story homes only, and come in one to three sections.
+They are single-story homes only and come in one to three sections.
 Modular homes are also built in a factory, in sections, but these sections are placed on a flatbed by crane.
 They are then assembled on-site, also by crane.
 They can be one- or two-story homes.

 Pro: Faster Construction